 - The cover glass must remain in the same orientation (tissue facing front and top up) throughout the dehydration series.
 Keep the marks that identify the front of the dehydration jars facing forward when you transfer the cover glass from one jar to the next in the series. - Hint: Place a sticky flag on the lid of the jar to mark the slides progression through the ethanol and xylene series. - The three successive baths of 100% ethanol have diminishing amounts of contamination of water from earlier steps.
-By the third 100% ethanol bath the contamination is assumed to be negligible and the ethanol concentration is essentially 100%.
-The third bath can be extended to up to 30 minutes if needed.

-• Keep the lids tightly secured on the jars at all time to prevent changes in concentration due to evaporative loss and water vapor gain.
+By the third 100% ethanol bath the contamination is assumed to be negligible and the ethanol concentration is essentially 100%. - Keep the lids tightly secured on the jars at all time to prevent changes in concentration due to evaporative loss and water vapor gain.